 When an IT administrator installs the Slack desktop app to all of their employees' machines, it will install to the /Applications folder and update automatically whenever a new version of Slack is released.
 As an IT administrator, you can gain more control over Slack app installation and updates by choosing where to install the app and disabling automatic updates.

-Note: if you disable automatic updates, we recommend updating the app regularly to make sure you’re running the most secure version and have access to new features.
+Note: If you disable automatic updates, we recommend updating the app regularly to make sure that you’re running the most secure version and have access to new features.

 Install Slack on shared machines

 Slack can be used by multiple users on the same machine.
 You can install Slack to a user’s /Applications or ~/Applications folder.
 Compare the two methods below to determine which installation is right for your organisation.

 All users on the machine use the same installation of Slack.

 Updates made to Slack apply for all users on the machine.

 Each user on a shared machine will have their own installation of Slack.